 Plant Street Market is a one-stop shop for date night: delicious eats, a bustling brewery, easy access to the 22-mile paved West Orange Trail, and a killer outdoor patio.

 Located 25 minutes from Orlando in charming downtown Winter Garden, the market houses over a dozen local vendors.
 So if you’re feeling like sushi but your date is craving pizza, this may be the answer to your “where to go” woes.
-The activities don’t stop at food; you can also partake in outdoor yoga, eat your eay through a food tour, or attend events and festivals held at the market, or settle in to listen to live music every weekend.
+The activities don’t stop at food; you can also partake in fun events and festivals held at the market, or settle in to listen to live music every weekend.

 There’s no wrong way to have a date at the market, but below you’ll find a few itineraries for easy planning.